Top Saving Schemes in India: Rates, Tenures, and Benefits

 • Ex-Army members who are 50 years of age or older are also eligible for this scheme.

-Salient features of Senior Citizen Savings Scheme
+Salient Features of Senior Citizen Savings Scheme

-• It is a 5-years savings plan.
+• It is a 5-year savings plan.

 • The Senior Citizen Saving Scheme needs a minimum investment is Rs.
 1000.